alshedivat/al-folio/_projects/hoechstgan.md

 # Data

 Our dataset is available in the [BioImage Archive](http://www.ebi.ac.uk/bioimage-archive) under accession number [S-BIAD-12345](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD605).
-We are currently preparing to release a detailed description of the dataset.
+We have published an accompanying [article](https://www.mdpi.com/2306-5729/8/2/40) in the _Data_ journal that contains a detailed description of the dataset.

 # Citation